Health Care Power of Attorney

 A health care power of attorney is an advance directive.
 It sets out your wishes ahead of time, before decisions need to be made.
 Another type of advance directive is a living will.
 Where a power of attorney document authorizes someone to make legal decisions for you, the living will provides instructions for the type of care you would want to receive in certain situations.
 These documents work hand-in-hand to provide guidance and authority to your health care attorney-in-fact.

-Let Huizenga Law Protect You with a Health Care Power of Attorney
+Huizenga Law Can Protect Your Health and Help Preserve Your Autonomy with a Health Care Power of Attorney

 A health care power of attorney is a simple tool that can allow your family to help you in a medical emergency.
-You may receive treatment more promptly, and your care will be in line with your wishes.
+You may receive treatment more promptly, and you can instruct your designated decision-maker about your preferences so the care you receive will be in line with your wishes.

 Huizenga Law can prepare a health care power of attorney and other documents to protect your medical autonomy and ensure that you receive the care you would want if a crisis arises.
 Contact us today to learn more about the ways we can help you stay prepared for an unknown future.